cjulian1/Quaver/README.md

 # Quaver

-If all requirements tart a local server and load the page with start.bat
+Assuming all dependencies are installed, start a local server and load the page with start.bat

 ## Requirements